-- \$10,000 Pedestrian and bicycle training course instruction with site field visits. - \$10,000 for Kentucky Bicycle and Bikeway Commission meetings. - \$5,000 for Bicycle and Pedestrian Brochures - \$5,000 for Bicycle and Pedestrian educational and safety items for drivers, cyclists, and pedestrians. - \$5,000 Other Operational Cost

-For items such as travel, mileage, equipment and other cost directly associated to the completion of this work chapter.
+- \$75,000 ADA Inventory - \$10,000 bike/ped training course instruction with site field visits. - \$10,000 for Kentucky Bicycle and Bikeway Commission meetings. - \$5,000 for bike/ped Brochures - \$5,000 for bike/ped educational and safety items for drivers, cyclists, and pedestrians. - \$5,000 Other Operational Cost For items such as travel, mileage, equipment and other cost directly associated to the completion of this work chapter.

-CHAPTER 15 Highway Safety Improvement Program RESPONSIBLE UNIT Division of Traffic Operations Traffic Engineering Branch Highway Safety Improvement Program Team
+CHAPTER 15 Highway Safety Improvement Program

+RESPONSIBLE UNIT Division of Traffic Operations

+Traffic Engineering Branch

+Highway Safety Improvement Program Team